HarperDB/hdbms/README.md

     - [react-router](https://reacttraining.com/react-router/) for navigation
     - [pullstate](https://lostpebble.github.io/pullstate/) for global state management

+## Setting up local HTTPS certificates for local development

+### Install mkcert tool
+brew install mkcert

+### Install nss (only needed if you use Firefox)
+brew install nss

+### Setup mkcert on your machine (creates a CA)
+mkcert -install

+### Create .cert directory if it doesn't exist
+mkdir -p .cert

+### Generate the certificate (ran from the root of this project)
+mkcert -key-file ./.cert/key.pem -cert-file ./.cert/cert.pem "localhost"

 ## Magic... how does it work?

 Follow these steps to run a local version of HarperDB Studio.